BenAuerDev/flutter_stopwatch/README.md

 A 100% code Stopwatch-UI with state managed by Riverpod

-To clone the Repository navigate to the desired directory and run:
+To clone the Repository navigate to the desired directory on your machine and run:

 ```bash
 git clone https://github.com/BenAuerDev/flutter_animated_stopwatch.git